dr-skot/json-stash/README.md

 you'll want to give their serializers different `key`s so there's no conflict.

 Speaking of conflict, if two serializers return `test(obj) === true` (on `stash`) or have the same `key` (on `unstash`), which one wins?
-They're checked in this order:
+Answer: They're checked in this order:

 1. serializers passed directly to `stash` or `unstash`
 2. serializers added with `addSerializers` (starting with the most recently added)